The BEST Homemade Apple Fritters Simple and Tasty

 Instructions

 In a large mixing bowl, whisk together the all-purpose flour, granulated sugar, baking powder, baking soda, ground cinnamon, ground nutmeg, and salt until thoroughly combined.
-This will form the dry mixture for your fritters.

 In another bowl, crack the large egg and whisk it together with the whole milk and vanilla extract until smooth.
 Gradually pour this mixture into the dry ingredients, stirring gently until just combined.
-Be careful not to overmix; a lumpy batter is perfect.

 Carefully fold in the diced apples, ensuring they are evenly distributed throughout the batter.